codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation-options.md

 * **Hybrid** environments, with Argo CD installed in the customer's cluster.
   The runtime is installed in the customer's cluster, and managed by the customer.
   Hybrid environments are ideal for organizations that want their source code within their premises, or have other security constraints.
 Hybrid installations strike the perfect balance between security, flexibility, and ease of use.
 As the customer, you are responsible for installing and upgrading runtimes, while Codefresh continues to maintain other aspects of the platform.
+  For the architecture illustration, see [Hybrid runtime architecture]({{site.baseurl}}/docs/getting-started/architecture/#hybrid-runtime-architecture).

 {% include
    image.html